Easy Vegan Ribs | BBQ Tempeh

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Next, dice up the onion and sprinkle it over the top of the tempeh and then drizzle bbq sauce over the tempeh and onion covering them well.
+STEP #3: Next, dice up the onion and sprinkle it over the top of the tempeh and then drizzle barbecue sauce over the tempeh and onion covering them well.

-Place the tempeh with bbq sauce and onions in the oven at 350°F for approximately 30 minutes.
-The bbq sauce will thicken up and darken a bit which makes this baked tempeh even better.
+STEP #4: Place the tempeh with barbecue sauce and onions in the oven at 350°F for approximately 30 minutes.
+The BBQ sauce will thicken up and darken a bit which makes this baked tempeh even better.

 Crockpot cooking method

 Simply turn your crockpot to low heat and cook for approximately 3 hours.
-Nice and easy for taking to potluck dinners.
+Nice and easy to take to potluck dinners.

 Grilling method